Melody is a CDC volunteer with a passion for gardening and growing healthy food for consumption. She enjoys sharing her personal experience.

 Attracting native insects that are beneficial for your garden may take more effort and time, but it is also rewarding and potentially safer for your local ecosystem.
 The best way to get a specific insect or spider to your garden is to target their physiology.
 Find out what it is they seek or eat, provide them shelter, and make changes to your garden.

-For example, beneficial spiders tend to make their webs around outdoor lights.
+- Use lights to attract them.
+Beneficial spiders tend to make their webs around outdoor lights.
 To attract them you can place solar lights around the target area.
 These are easily found at superstores and hardware stores such as Walmart or Home Depot.

+- Plant friendly plants to feed them.
 Other bugs can be attracted by planting plants that are a part of the insect's diet.
 The ladybug tends to be drawn to high-pollen plants with strong scents and colorful flowers.

+- Avoid pesticides.
 Some bugs, such as the lacewing, are very sensitive to pesticides.
 If you want to attract them then you have to commit to a chemical-free garden.
 Instead, you want to simulate a staple of their diet, honeydew.
 A simple spray of sugar water will do the trick.

+- Plant flowers.
 Bees are pollinators who especially love flowers.
 Even if you are growing vegetables or decorative plants, you can plant colorful, single petal flowers, that bees will swarm to quickly.
 The trick is to make sure that you have different types of plants that will take turns blooming through the entire season.
 If there are no flowers, bees might not come to your yard.

-Other Pesticide Alternatives
+Use Other Pesticide Alternatives

 Attracting insects and spiders is only one of many ways to avoid using pesticides in on your lawn or in your garden.
 There are many alternatives that vary in price.
 The simplest way to protect plants is to use row covers and netting.
 This prevents creatures from getting to your plants altogether.

-The downside of using row covers is the that it drops the visual appeal of the area.
+The downside of using row covers is that it drops the visual appeal of the area.
 If that is a concern then organic pest control methods may be the best way to keep pests away from your greenery.

 Those with more land and a water source may even consider getting ducks or chickens to mind the garden.
 They are relatively harmless to plants but do eat many types of harmful insects.